Documentation Requirements

 Students must provide SAS with current documentation regarding their disability-related needs in order to determine an appropriate accommodation plan.
 SAS accommodates both permanent and temporary disabilities.
 It is understood that appropriate documentation occasionally takes time to obtain.
 We recommend students request documentation from their health professional well before the start of the academic term.
 Accommodations and appointment times are more limited as the term progresses.

-For all students, documentation must come from an accredited diagnosing health professional experienced in the field of the student’s disability.
+For all students, documentation must come from a licenced diagnosing health professional experienced in the field of the student’s disability.

 1) Students with Physical, Mental Health, Sensory or Chronic Health Disabilities: